dSouthard/CSCI5239_HW6/README.md

 #### Android Application Description
 This app shows a cube rotating on its axis with colored faces against a black background with a light point rotating about the cube.
 The app utilizes per-fragment lighting in its shaders.
-Based on Lesson 3 from [LearnOpenGLES](http://www.learnopengles.com/android-lesson-three-moving-to-per-fragment-lighting/) with shapes from the [Android Tutorials](http://developer.android.com/training/graphics/opengl/projection.html)
+Based on Lesson 3 from [LearnOpenGLES](http://www.learnopengles.com/android-lesson-three-moving-to-per-fragment-lighting/) with touch sensing from the [Android Tutorials](http://developer.android.com/training/graphics/opengl/projection.html)

 #### Program Use Instructions
 - Compiled on AndroidStudio running on Ubuntu